In this section:

 The cosmetics industry is contributing to efforts for a global ban

-Fact - The European cosmetics industry has invested heavily in developing alternative methodologies to animal testing and promoting the adoption of these methods globally.
+Fact - The UK and European cosmetics industry has invested more than €70 million and has been working for over 25 years to develop alternative methodologies to animal testing and promote the adoption of these methods globally.

 The safety of products placed on the market is the highest priority of the cosmetics industry.
-The cosmetics industry has therefore been at the forefront of developing alternatives methodologies to animal testing for more than 25 years.
-This sustained commitment, and the significant funds (over €70 million) that have been invested in relevant science and research programmes, means that the cosmetics industry is now a leader in the alternatives to animal testing field.
-Further information about the development of alternative methodologies may be found in Cosmetics Europe's Non Animal Approaches to Safety Assessment of Cosmetic Products.
+Thanks to the enormous contribution and investment that the cosmetics industry has made globally towards Alternatives to Animal Testing, the cosmetics industry is a leader in this field.
+Further information about the development of alternative methodologies may be found at Cosmetics Europe's website.

 The UK cosmetics industry has worked tirelessly in collaboration with others to develop and validate alternative methods and promote their adoption globally.
 For example, scientific exchanges, workshops and demonstrations have been conducted with Authorities in China regarding how the system works in the EU.
 Training workshops and similar events have been held to demonstrate the practical application of many in vitro alternative testing methods.
-We are aware that China has invested heavily in new laboratories and in training scientists and technicians in these techniques.
+China has invested heavily in new laboratories and in training scientists and technicians in these techniques.